 Acceptance into the Paramedic Program is by special application and you must undergo a testing and interview process.
 If you meet all qualifications, you can download an application from this website during the application period.
 Our application period for the January class begins in September to October.
 Our application period for the August class is February to March.
 Applications are available on our web site at these times.

 The Paramedic Academy is two semesters.
 The first semester is the didactic (lecture) portion of the program; classes are four to five days per week.
 The second semester consists of four weeks working in the hospital clinical setting performing direct patient care.
 Then, you are assigned a field internship for the rest of the internship.
-This internship lasts approximately 3 months.
+This internship lasts approximately 2.5 to 3 months.

 The student is then assigned to a Paramedic Field Preceptor where you actually work alongside trained Paramedics at area Fire Departments and private ambulance services.
 This internship gives you actual hands on field training and prepares the student to take the National Registry EMT-P exam for licensure.

 The courses that are offered as part of the Paramedic Academy are: